 Believe in Yourself

 My company provided four months of broad-based technical training.
 That was it.
-We spent a few weeks learning C, Objective C and the general constructs for creating databases.
+We spent a few weeks learning about software development.
+Specifically, C, Objective C and the general constructs for creating databases and understanding operating systems.
 Then they sent us off to write and test code.

 After training I began working as a QA Analyst.
 Testing was okay but I really wanted to code.
 I forged a great relationship with my manager and explained my goals early on.